Marketing Yourself as a Real Estate Agent

-They obviously got to a position of power in the real estate industry in your area and you can too by getting your nose to the ground and going through the same set of steps.
+They got to a position of power in the real estate industry in your area and you can too by getting your nose to the ground and going through the same set of steps.
 Initial marketing efforts may not turn up a lot of activity, but it only takes a few deals (and the money those deals bring in) to slowly build a reputation (and nest egg) to supplement your current marketing efforts.

-The New-Age Techniques
+The New Techniques

 As more and more potential buyers use the Internet as a resource for real estate needs, the real estate agents that embrace the Internet as a way to market themselves will only see more activity through web-based marketing activities.
-These techniques vary greatly in terms of size and scope, but simply establishing a net presence (even if it is simply on your company’s web site) is the first step in any technique.
+These techniques vary greatly in terms of size and scope, but simply establishing a net presence (even if it is simply on your company’s website) is the first step in any technique.

 For Those with Deeper Pockets

 Radio and television advertising can be very effective in building a reputation of credibility and garnering a lot of interest in your services.
-However, even those that are extremely successful in real estate sometimes shy away from it as too mainstream, too expensive and lacking in enough reward to justify the risk involved.
+However, even those that are extremely successful in real estate sometimes shy away from it as too mainstream, too expensive, and lacking enough reward to justify the risk involved.

-The expense in radio and television advertising usually relegates it to entire companies rather than a single real estate agent.
+The expense of radio and television advertising usually relegates it to entire companies rather than a single real estate agent.
 Investigate with your company about the prospect of including your listings among those used in prominent advertising techniques.
-Usually the cost is shared amongst real estate agents in these situations, driving the cost down and giving even those real estate agents smaller in prominence the chance to have their wares shown in a mainstream media message.
+Usually, the cost is shared amongst real estate agents in these situations, driving the cost down and giving even those real estate agents smaller in prominence the chance to have their wares shown in a mainstream media message.

 No matter how you choose to go about marketing yourself, keep in mind that it takes a substantial amount of effort to gain traction in what is probably a crowded real estate market in your area.
 As you go through the process of intense initial marketing, keep in mind that it only takes one deal oftentimes to pay for your marketing efforts.
 Best of luck.